Change Point Detection Approach for Online Control of Unknown Time Varying Dynamical Systems: Introduction

-In many practical circumstances, the underlying system may be time varying.
-This could be a result of the changes in the parameters of the environment, or changes in the parameters of the system.
-In most of online control literature, a typical assumption in online control has been that the systems are time-invariant.
-Very recently, \cite{minasyan2021online} explored the problem of online control for unknown time-varying linear dynamical systems.
-They present some impossibility results and sub-linear regret algorithms, with a guarantee of $\widetilde{\mathcal{O}}\left(T\sigma + T^{2/3}\right)$, where $\sigma$ is the square root of the average squared deviation of the system parameters.
-Motivated by their general impossibility result that sub-linear regret may not be achievable even for $\mathcal{O}(1)$ number of changes when $\sigma = \mathcal{O}(1)$, we study the following questions: {\it Can we achieve sub-linear regret with respect to a stronger notion of variability like the number of changes, which includes a broader set of scenarios}? {\it Under what system, information and cost structures assumptions can we achieve such guarantees}?
+A typical assumption in online control is that the system is time-invariant.
+In many circumstances, however, the underlying system or environment can be time-varying.
+While some works have studied time-varying dynamical systems \cite{han2022learning, baby2022optimal}, they have been limited to quadratic cost functions.
+Very recently, authors of \cite{minasyan2021online} explored the problem of online control of unknown time-varying linear dynamical systems for generic convex cost functions.
+Their work presents some impossibility results and a regret guarantee of $\widetilde{\mathcal{O}}\left(\vert I \vert \sigma_I + T^{2/3}\right)$ for any interval $I$, where $\vert I \vert$ denotes the length of the interval and $\sigma_I$ is the square root of the average squared deviation of the system parameters in the interval $I$.
+Clearly, in their case \cite{minasyan2021online}, the achievability of sub-linear regret is limited to scenarios with number of changes of the underlying system within $o(T^{1/3})$.
+Motivated by this observation, we investigate the question, {\it whether sub-linear regret is achievable for any number of changes over the duration $T$, and under what system, information and cost structures assumptions can we achieve sub-linear guarantees.}